emard/tetris4terminals/README.md

 # Tetris for Terminals

-This is minimalistic tetris for unix with VT100 or VT52 terminals, ultra-light dependencies, no curses, no printf, terminal control sequences hardcoded inside.
+This is minimalistic tetris for unix with VT100 (color/mono) or VT52 (mono) terminals, ultra-light dependencies, no curses, no printf, terminal control sequences hardcoded inside.

 Code is based on slightly updated:
 [Pic16F628 Tetris for Terminals](https://tams.informatik.uni-hamburg.de/applets/hades/webdemos/95-dpi/pic16f628-tetris/tetris.html)